 Additionally, if the farm has received (or expects to receive) a draft permit in the future, this document should be carefully reviewed to ensure that the permit’s terms and conditions do not exceed WDNR’s legal authority.

 For Farms Subject to Enforcement Action: Numerous WPDES permittees have been issued a Notice of Violation or Notice of Noncompliance related to the farms’ alleged failure to comply with WDNR’s 2016 guidance on FSA leachate and runoff control systems or calf hutch lots.
 Farms should have legal counsel evaluate the continuing basis for any enforcement action, particularly as they related to alleged discharges from FSAs or calf hutch lots, inadequate FSA or calf hutch runoff control and collection systems, or failure to maintain 180 days of manure and process wastewater storage.

 Dairy farmers with questions about how the settlement may affect their farm’s regulatory obligations should contact a Michael Best attorney.

-A Michael Best team led by Attorneys David Crass, Joseph Olson, and Andrew Cook represented DBA in its challenge WDNR’s actions.
+A Michael Best team led by Attorneys David Crass and Joseph Olson represented DBA in its challenge WDNR’s actions.